Final-Project-13520137/avalanche-parallel/README.md

 </div>

-The top-level view focuses on the main system components and their interactions:
+The top-level architecture focuses on the main system components:

 - **API Gateway**: Entry point for transactions and queries
 - **Main Node**: Central coordinator for the entire system